Frequently Asked Questions

 We collect these details using our online onboarding tool.

-Onboarding a new employee should take less than 1 week.
+Onboarding a new employee can be as quick as 48 hours.
 CWS’s process is very quick and efficient, yet to onboard someone new we require the cooperation of both client and employee.
 The following steps are required for a new employee onboarding:

 1. Client provides employee contact details.